 I went over to check it and discovered I nearly went the wrong way.
 The North Downs Way is left.

-Walk to St Barnabas church
+St Barnabas church

 After another chunk of mud, across a road, and a short walk along a side road, I reached St Barnabas Church.